 What is my home really worth?

-In our free expert home evaluation, we'll take several factors into account such as comparable sales in the neighbourhood, similar available & sold properties, and your home's distinctive features to arrive at an opinion of value supported by data and my knowledge of your neighbourhood.
+In our free expert home evaluation, we'll take several factors into account such as comparable sales in the neighbourhood, similar available and sold properties, and your home's distinctive features to arrive at an opinion of value supported by data and our knowledge of your neighbourhood.
 Together we'll decide on a price in this range of values that will give your home a competitive edge.
-Request your free home evaluation here.Back to top
+Request your free home evaluation here!Back to top

 What are homes going for in my neighbourhood?

 Just let us know where you live and we can send you this information - it's always good to do your homework so you'll be up to speed on local market developments!Back to top

 I never see your name on bus shelters or billboards...

 And you never will!
 Our business is referral based so we don't have to advertise - we spend the majority of our time & resources serving existing clients, not looking for new business.
 When selling your home, the advertising focus in our extensive print and internet marketing plan is YOUR HOME, not getting our brand out there.Back to top